The Real Cost of Freedom: Losing love again & again.

 Being single within a couple.

 When I set my mind to something, I don’t waver.
 If I want to go to Dour with my friends, I’m going to Dour with my friends.
-And yes, I’d reassure her the whole time, send messages, update her, make it clear I’m safe and respectful.
+And yes, I’d reassure her the whole time, send messages, update her, and make it clear I’m safe and respectful.
 But for me, that freedom is non-negotiable.
 And maybe that’s the problem.
 Maybe being ready for a long-term relationship means being willing to cancel, to set aside what I want for the relationship’s sake.
 But why does it feel so unnatural for me?
 Why do I always choose my happiness over the peace in my relationship?

 Is My Desire for Freedom Like a Form of Infidelity?

 Sometimes, I wonder if my choices mirror the mindset of someone who cheats.
 They think, I want this, I’ll go for it, even if it means paying the price later.
 I’m not unfaithful, but my behavior—insisting on traveling or doing things that bring me joy despite knowing it might cause her pain—feels eerily similar.
-I’ll eat pasta, even if I know she hates it.
-I’ll choose my own happiness, even when it conflicts with hers.
-And it’s not that I ignore her feelings; I just believe we should talk, figure out what her resistance means, understand it, and work through it.

 But I’m lost.
 Completely lost.
 I wish it were simpler.
 I wish there were a clear path to understanding what I need and what’s possible in a relationship.